-Avalon New England issued a note payable for \$500 which is due on May 29, 2003, and bears interest at a rate of 7% per annum (which approximates Avalon New England's incremental borrowing rate) payable annually.
-Additionally, Avalon New England has a \$100 non-compete agreement.
+The Company issued a note payable for \$500 which is due on May 29, 2003, and bears interest at a rate of 7% per annum (which approximates Avalon New England's incremental borrowing rate) payable annually.
+Additionally, the Company has a \$100 non-compete agreement.
 The agreement calls for five annual payments of \$20, commencing on May 29, 1999.